domRiddle/ASF/ItemsMatcherPlugin.md

 - Your **[trading token](https://steamcommunity.com/my/tradeoffers/privacy)** (so people outside of your friendlist can send you trades)
 - Your `MaxTradeHoldDuration` (so other people know whether you're willing to accept their trades)
 - Your `MatchableTypes` (for display purposes and matching)
-- Total number of `MatchableTypes` Steam items in your inventory (for display purposes and matching)
+- Total number of Steam items in your inventory (for display purposes and matching)
-- Total number of unique games that

 ---